guido-martin/blue-green-demo/README.md

 ![Pre Promotion Analysis Degraded](img/prePromotionFailed.png)

 This demonstration showcases how the prePromotionAnalysis can detect issues and prevent automatic promotion, allowing you to observe the impact of failures on the rollout's status and behavior.
-Adjust the analysis criteria and handling based on your specific deployment requirements and error scenarios

 #### Step 5: Showcase Failure After Promotion